ayelishaamoah/frontend-projects/src/components/SinglePriceGrid/README_SINGLE_PRICE_GRID.md

 # Frontend Mentor - Single price grid component solution

 This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents